6.4500 Design for the Web: Languages and User Interfaces

 This studio has two goals:

-1. Teach you about design critique
+1. Begin practicing design critique

 2. Practice VueJS so you can develop interactive UIs